-4. The widget will appear in the sidebar you chose.
+4. The widget will now appear in the desired sidebar.

-As you can see there is a variety of widgets available out of the box that is only expanded by an ever-growing amount of plugins available.
+As you can see there is a variety of widgets available out of the box that you can expand with an ever-growing amount of WordPress plugins.
 All widgets apply to different use cases and scenarios, so it’s up to you to test them out and decide for yourself.

-A common theme across WordPress websites is having a Categories widget at the top of the sidebar, complimented by a Search widget at the bottom of the sidebar.
-The idea is that when users look through the entire sidebar and don’t find what they are looking for, they reach the search at the bottom.
+A common approach for WordPress websites is having a Categories widget at the top of the sidebar, complemented by a Search widget at the bottom.
+The idea is that when a user looks through the entire sidebar and doesn’t find what they are looking for – they reach the search bar at the bottom.

 Backups and How to Backup a WordPress Website

 Now that we are about to venture into a bit more technical part of the tutorial, let’s take a moment to talk about backups.

 Data backups are an essential precaution when doing changes to your website, especially when you’re not 100% sure of the outcome.
 Nearly every time you install a new theme or plugin, you install different pieces of code, written by different people.
 This can sometimes create conflicts and cause things to break

 For example, adding complex plugins to an existing WordPress website with more than 10 active add-ons, can easily cause a conflict in the database and break everything.
 Same goes for testing out different themes.